Drug Discovery with Privileged Building Blocks

 Tactics in Medicinal Chemistry

-Drug Discovery with Privileged Building Blocks traces back PharmaBlockʹs founding philosophy of designing privileged building blocks.
-High-quality building blocks are crucial not only to molecules’ biological activities but also to ADMET properties, which eventually will impact the success rate of drug discovery projects.
-A thorough study of how building blocks perform in drug molecules and regular analysis of new building block structures in the latest researches has proven to be a fruitful strategy to generate novel building blocks.
+Drug Discovery with Privileged Building Blocks traces back PharmaBlock’s founding philosophy of designing privileged building blocks.
+High-quality building blocks are crucial not only to biological activities of different molecules but also to ADMET properties, which eventually will impact the success rate of drug discovery projects.
+A thorough study of how building blocks perform in drug molecules and a regular analysis of new building block structures in the latest researches have proven to be a fruitful strategy to generate novel building blocks.
 Using this strategy, PharmaBlock has supplied the drug industry with a great number of building blocks, which are increasingly being adopted by drug hunters, and these are identified in this book.

 Each chapter may be read and studied without learning the previous chapters.
-This book will be a good starting point for novice medicinal chemists and veteran medicinal chemists find it useful as well.
+This book will be a good starting point for novice medicinal chemists, and veteran medicinal chemists will find it useful as well.